theycallmeswift/BreakfastSerial/README.md

 The `down` and `up` functions are just nice wrappers around the underlying event emitter.
 The `Button` component emits the following events:

- - `change` - The value of the button changes
  - `down` - The button is pressed
  - `up` - The button is not being pressed